 Short distances and clear instructions

 Dreier is now also a member of the Kawasaki family.
 As a training organizer, he met Till Belczykowski in person in Rijeka.
-"We already talked in 2025 about a joint project that arose between us and the German importer.
-This resulted in the team name Dreier-Racing by Kawasaki Germany."
-Belczykowski will compete in the EURO MOTO Supersport on a ZX-6R.
-His start number will remain "5" as before.
+“We had already discussed a joint project back in 2025 that came about between us and the German importer.
+That’s where the team name, Dreier-Racing by Kawasaki Germany, comes from.”
+Belczykowski will compete in the EURO MOTO Supersport class Supersport a ZX-6R.
+His race number will remain “5” as usual.

 Dreier also owns a motorcycle repair shop that specializes in racing, including ECU tuning and engine tuning.
 He knows the scene and has corresponding expectations of Belczykowski, who lives in Duisburg, just 35 kilometers away.
 "Top ten results are realistic, although places in the top five should be achievable."